 A negative test result for this test means that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
 However, a negative result does not rule out COVID-19 and should not be used as the sole basis for treatment or patient management decisions.
-It is possible to test a person too early or too late during COVID-19 infection to make an accurate diagnosis via Life Sciences Testing Center COVID-19 Test.
+It is possible to test a person too early or too late during COVID-19to make an accurate diagnosis via the Quest